 A long-time favourite New Zealand beach holiday destination, Hawke’s Bay’s other visitor attractions include spectacular coastal scenery and a world-renowned collection of Art Deco era architecture.

 The so-called ‘fruit bowl of New Zealand’ is a productive region of fertile soils and a pleasant climate, that also claims the crown of oldest wine region in New Zealand – a story that goes back to 1851 when the first vines were planted by Roman Catholic Marist brothers at Mission Estate on the outskirts of Napier.
-Nearly 170 years later Hawke’s Bay has matured into the country’s second largest wine producer and provedore of an enviable array of other goods from the humble apple, avocadoes and honey, to artisan cheeses, olives, lamb, beef and seafood.
+Nearly 170 years later Hawke’s Bay has matured into the country’s second largest wine producer and source of an enviable array of other goods from the humble apple, avocadoes and honey, to artisan cheeses, olives, lamb, beef and seafood.

-The region’s world-class wines will flow throughout the festival, with a bunch of events dedicated specifically to the arts of making and tasting it.
 With more than 70 wineries, this vine-lined region is the perfect place to discover what the New World has to offer.
 And while its Bordeaux and Rhone-rivalling reds and knockout Chardonnay continue to lead the charge, varietals such as pinot gris and gewürtztraminer are worth a trial.

 Such delectable largesse blends perfectly with a sunny climate to make Hawke’s Bay one of New Zealand’s great food and wine destinations, at any time of year.

 One of the best ways to see the sights is on a bicycle.
-The Hawke’s Bay Trails – more than 200km of cruisy cycle paths and quiet country roads – offer an almost endless array of routes to suit visitors’ interests and itineraries.
+The Hawke’s Bay Trails – more than 200km of cruisy cycle paths and quiet country roads – offer an almost endless array of routes to suit whatever interests and itineraries.
 It’s a great way soak up beautiful coastal, riverside and rural scenery, with plenty of opportunity to sample the Bay’s delicious bounty along the way.

 - F.A.W.C! – Hawke’s Bay’s ‘Food and Wine Classic’ – is a twice-yearly wine and food festival held in November and June.